Kishane Thompson

 Kishane Thompson (born 17 July 2001) is a Jamaican track and field sprinter who competes in the 60 metres and 100 metres.
-He won the silver medal in the 100 metres at the 2024 Summer Olympics and 2025 World Championships.
+He won the silver medal in the 100 metres at the 2024 Summer Olympics and 2025 World Championships, and over 60 metres at the 2026 World Indoor Championships.

+Biography

+Thompson is from Mitchell Town Clarendon, Jamaica.
+Initially, he attended Bustamante High School; but he was recruited to Garvey Maceo High School because of his athletic talent, where he honed his skills under the tutelage of coach Neville Myton.
+He has a twin brother Kishaun who is not a professional athlete.

 Career

 A member of the MVP Track Club, Thompson competed at the Jamaican Championships in June 2023, and ran 9.91 seconds for the 100 metres in his qualifying heat.
 However, he pulled-out of the competition prior to the semi-final.
 This was pre-planned, his coach Stephen Francis explained that due to a number of injuries in previous years he had a schedule to avoid multiple-round running that year.

 2023

 Thompson made his Diamond League debut competing in the 100 metres in Monaco on 21 July 2023, running 10.04 seconds to finish fifth.
 In September 2023, he lowered his 100 metres personal best to 9.85 seconds to finish second at the Diamond League event in Xiamen, China.
 At his last Diamond league match he ran 9.87 seconds to finish fourth in Eugene, Oregon.